Roles and development opportunities available to help progress your career in intelligence.

 These decisions include where to target limited resources and where to apply specialists’ technical expertise most effectively on a day-to-day basis.

-Roles in intelligence policing are rewarding and challenging.
-While the majority of roles will be office-based, there is scope to develop within different intelligence areas, possibly working in an agile way with investigation teams at various locations or, on occasion, out in the field.
+While the majority of roles will be office-based, you can develop within different intelligence areas, possibly working in an agile way with investigation teams at various locations or out in the field.

 - question and analyse verbal and numerical data